semaphoreci/docs/docs/examples/pushing-docker-images-to-aws-elastic-container-registry-ecr.md

   -e AWS_SECRET_ACCESS_KEY=<your-aws-access-key>
 ```

-Now add the secret to your pipeline and authenticate
+Next, add the secret to your pipeline and authenticate.

 ## Configuring the Pipeline

 This example authenticates in the `prologue`.
 This is not
-strictly required, it's just an example of covering all jobs in
+strictly required, it's just an example of covering all aspects of
 authentication.

 ``` yaml